riverbed/Riverbed-Community-Toolkit/NetIM/Azure-Cloud-Cookbooks/101-netim-simple-demo/README.md

 - 10.100.5.21 : NetIM Worker node
 - 10.100.5.31 : NetIM Core node

-When the configuration of the nodes is done.
-Stay on the Jumpbox to launch the web-browser and connect to the NetIM webconsole https://10.100.5.31:8543 (https on port 8543 of the core node)
+When the configuration of the nodes is done, stay on the Jumpbox to launch the web-browser and connect to the NetIM webconsole https://10.100.5.31:8543 (https on port 8543 of the core node)

 ![Webconsole](images/netim-demo-webconsole.png)